Leptogenesis, Fermion Masses and Mixings in a SUSY $SU(5)$ GUT with $D_{4}$ Flavor Symmetry: Charged fermion sector

-We start by the up-type quarks Yukawa matrix generated from higher order operators derived from several renormalizable terms involving messenger fields $Y_{i}$ and gauge singlet flavon fields $\xi _{i}$, see appendix A for more details on $Y_{i}$ and Tables (\ref{t1}) and (\ref{t2}) to check the invariance under $SU(5)\times D_{4}\times U(1)$ symmetry.
-After integrating out these messenger fields\footnote{ The renormalizable superpotentials for the quarks before integrating out the messenger fields are given in appendix A.} we obtain the invariant effective superpotential for the up quarks
+To derive the Yukawa matrices of the charged fermion sector, we start by the up-type quarks Yukawa matrix which descend from the trilinear interaction terms $ 10_{i}.10_{j}.5_{H_{u}}\equiv T_{i}T_{j}H_{5}$ where $i,j=1,2,3$ .
+However, the up-type quarks Yukawa matrix is generated within our construction from higher order operators derived from several renormalizable terms involving messenger fields $Y_{i}$ and gauge singlet flavon fields $\xi _{i}$, see appendix \ref{app1} for more details on $Y_{i}$ and tables (\ref{t1}) and (\ref{t2}) to check the invariance under $SU(5)\times D_{4}\times U(1)$ symmetry.
+After integrating out these messenger fields\footnote{ The renormalizable superpotentials for the quarks before integrating out the messenger fields are given in appendix \ref{app1}.} we obtain the invariant effective superpotential for the up quarks

-where $y_{ij}^{u}$\ are the Yukawa coupling constants and $ \Lambda $ is the cutoff scale of the model which we take as the GUT scale.
+where $y_{ij}^{u}$ are the Yukawa coupling constants and $ \Lambda $ is the cutoff scale of the model which we take as the GUT scale.
 The $D_{4}$ flavor symmetry is broken by the VEVs of the flavon fields as $\left\langle \xi _{i}\right\rangle =\upsilon _{\xi _{i}}$ with $i=1,...,5$ while the electroweak doublet $H_{u}$ contained in $H_{5}$ acquire its VEV as usual $ \left\langle H_{5}\right\rangle =\upsilon _{u}$.
 Assuming that the parameters in $W_{up}$ are all real, the Yukawa matrix of up-type quarks can be written as

 We will now proceed with the down-type quarks and charged leptons generated from the same Yukawa coupling $10_{i}.\overline{5}_{j}.\overline{5} _{H_{d}}\equiv T_{i}F_{j}H_{\overline{5}}$ where $i,j=1,2,3$ are the generation indices.
 The superpotential leading to the Yukawa matrices is obtained from a renormalizable superpotential that contains messenger fields denoted as $X_{i}$.
-However, this time we need to add higher-dimensional Higgs representations to differentiate between down quarks and charged lepton masses, in particular we use the adjoint Higgs $H_{24}$ and the 45-dimensional Higgs $H_{\overline{45}}$ for this purpose, see Eqs. (\ref {h45}) and (\ref{h24}).
-Therefore, by using the superfield assignments in Tables (\ref{t1}) and (\ref{t2}) and integrate out the messenger fields, we get the\ following invariant effective superpotential for the down quarks and charged leptons
+However, this time we need to add higher-dimensional Higgs representations to differentiate between down quarks and charged lepton masses, in particular we use the adjoint Higgs $H_{24}$ and the 45-dimensional Higgs $H_{\overline{45}}$ for this purpose, see eqs. (\ref {h45}) and (\ref{h24}).
+Therefore, by using the superfield assignments in tables (\ref{t1}) and (\ref{t2}) and integrate out the messenger fields, we get the following invariant effective superpotential for the down quarks and charged leptons